Can Carbon-Aware Electric Load Shifting Reduce Emissions? An Equilibrium-Based Analysis: Numerical Studies

 \subsection{Evaluation Metrics and Benchmark Formulations}

-In our case study, we consider the following quantities when evaluating market clearing solutions: \begin{itemize} \item Total generation: $\sum_{g\in \mathcal{G}}P_{G,g}$; \item Total generation cost: $\sum_{g\in \mathcal{G}}c_{G,g}P_{G,g}$; \item Total carbon emissions: $\sum_{g\in \mathcal{G}}e_{G,g}P_{G,g}$; \item Average carbon emissions: $\lambda$. \end{itemize} We consider three benchmark models for our analysis: \begin{itemize} \item \textbf{Market Clearing with Fixed Demands (MCFD):} The traditional (carbon-agnostic) electricity market solves the market clearing problem assuming a fixed demand.
-For simplicity, we assume that the demand of each consumer is fixed at their maximum values $P_{D,d}^{\max}$. \item \textbf{Market Clearing with Demand Flexibility (MCDF):} In this case, consumers have flexibility in their electricity consumption, but do not consider carbon costs.
-Note that this model is equivalent to a version of the proposed equilibrium model where all consumers set carbon costs $c_{D}=0$. \item \textbf{Sequential Method:} We consider the sequential method first proposed for to represent geographical load shifting in \cite{lindberg2020environmentalpotentialhyperscaledata} and extended to consider multiple timesteps in \cite{gorka2024electricityemissions}.
-This method consists of three steps:
+In our case study, we consider the following quantities when evaluating market-clearing solutions: \begin{itemize} \item Total generation: $\sum_{g\in \mathcal{G}}P_{G,g}$; \item Total generation cost: $\sum_{g\in \mathcal{G}}c_{G,g}P_{G,g}$; \item Total carbon emissions: $\sum_{g\in \mathcal{G}}e_{G,g}P_{G,g}$; \item Average carbon emissions: $\lambda$. \end{itemize} We consider five benchmark models for our analysis: \begin{itemize} \item \textbf{Market Clearing with Fixed Demands (MCFD):} The traditional (carbon-agnostic) electricity market solves the market clearing problem assuming a fixed demand.
+For simplicity, we assume that the demand of each consumer is fixed at their maximum values $P_{D,d}^{\max}$. \item \textbf{Market Clearing with Demand Flexibility (MCDF):} In this case, consumers have flexibility in their electricity consumption but do not consider carbon costs.
+Note that this model is equivalent to a version of our equilibrium model where all consumers set carbon costs $c_{D}=0$. \item \textbf{Market Clearing with Minimizing Carbon Emissions (MCE):} For comparison, we also involve a case to minimize carbon emissions of the whole system, where constraints are the same as MCDF, but the objective function is to minimize the total carbon emission as follows:

+\item \textbf{Carbon Tax Method (CTM):} One common effort to reduce carbon emissions is adding carbon taxes on electric generators \cite{baranzini2000future,fischer2008environmental}.
+Mathematically, the problem can be detailed as follows:

+where $C_{co_2}\in \mathbb{R}$ is the carbon tax, which is usually determined by energy-related governments.
+From a game-theoretic perspective, this carbon tax model is also equivalent to an equilibrium model, where each generator maximizes their profits considering both price and carbon emissions in their decisions.
+We defer the detailed equilibrium formulation for the carbon tax method to Appendix \ref{appen2}. \item \textbf{Sequential Method (SM):} We consider the sequential method first developed to represent geographical load shifting in \cite{lindberg2020environmentalpotentialhyperscaledata} and extended to consider multiple time steps in \cite{gorka2025electricityemissions}.
+This method is representative of current practice and consists of three steps:

 \underline{Step $1$:} We clear the day-ahead electricity market, without considering consumer carbon costs.
 This step is equivalent to solving the MCFD model.

 \underline{Step $2$:} We calculate the average carbon emissions from the market clearing results, namely $\lambda_{b}$.
 We then solve \eqref{eq33} with the calculated average carbon emission to represent how carbon-sensitive loads would adapt their load.